MX682X/ptc_touch/README.md

 ### Tuning of nodes

 In order to ease the use of the PTC module, the ptc_add_* functions will initialize the cap_sensor_t struct with some default values, like the CC value mentioned above.
 That values can be easily changed and will be applied the next time a conversion of said node starts.
 Here is a list:
  - Analog Gain.
-Increases the sensitivity of the electrode by adjusting a capacitor on a integrator (I think) (1x Gain)
+Increases the sensitivity of the electrode by adjusting a capacitor on a integrator (I think) (1x to 32x Gain (2^n), 1x Default)
  - Digital Gain.
 Defines the amount of ADC Oversampling.
 Will not affect the count value, as it is internally right-shifted.
-(16x Oversampled)
+(1x to 64x (2^n), 16x Default)
  - Charge Share Delay.
 Affects the Sample length of the ADC.
 (0 extra clocks)
  - Prescaler.
 It is possible to slow down the ADC clock by adjusting the Prescaler.
 (Depends on CPU clock, targeted: 1MHz +/- 25%)
  - Serial Resistor.
 Allows to change the serial resistor between the Cc and the node.
 Fixed at 100k for Self-Cap.
 Creates RC-low-pass filter.